 The battalion was sent to Lingayen Gulf, on December 21, where their job was to hold a position until the Filipino and American forces had established another defensive line.
 They would then disengage and fall back.
 Lew and the other members of the 192nd were the last American forces to enter the Bataan Peninsula as the rear guard.

-On Bataan, HQ Company made sure that the letter companies received the necessary supplies during the Battle of Bataan.
+On Bataan, Hq Company made sure that the letter companies received the necessary supplies during the Battle of Bataan.
 Since he was in the rear area, he did not take part in any combat against the Japanese.
 He did live with the constant strafing and bombings inflicted on the rear area by Japanese planes.
-On January 13, 1942, he was wounded.
+On January 13, 1942, he was wounded but it is not known if he was hospitalized.

 As they prepared to die, a car pulled up and a Japanese officer got out of the car and spoke to the sergeant in charge of the detail.
 After talking to the sergeant, he got back in the car and drove off.
 The sergeant ordered the soldiers to lower their guns.